-The working language of the IPCC is English but, consistent with its status as a UN institution, its full reports should be made available in the six UN languages (Arabic, Chinese, English, French, Russian, and Spanish) to the extent possible according to the IPCC Principle #13.
+Consistent with its status as a UN institution, its reports should be made available in the six UN languages (Arabic, Chinese, English, French, Russian, and Spanish) to the extent possible according to the IPCC Principle #13.
 IPCC communication practices should follow this model, and IPCC communications products, including brochures and press releases, should be translated and made available.
 The standards for quality control of all translations need to be enhanced and maintained at high levels.

-A number of countries have undertaken translation of IPCC reports into languages, which are not official UN languages.
-The IPCC will continue to welcome these initiatives while noting that the translations have been prepared under the responsibility of the respective country or institutions.
-Countries that undertake to translate reports into non-UN languages could be assisted by IPCC to adapt the key graphics (diagrams etc.) from the summaries into their languages, thus guaranteeing the accessibility of IPCC communications products.
+A number of countries have undertaken translation of IPCC reports into languages, which are not UN languages.
+The IPCC will continue to welcome these initiatives and provide IPCC documents as appropriate, while noting that the translations have been prepared under the responsibility of the respective country or institutions.
+The Secretariat can support national focal point efforts to translate IPCC documents into non-UN languages by providing guidance on good practice for their translation.
+Countries that undertake to translate reports into non-UN languages could be assisted by IPCC to translate the key graphics (diagrams, etc.) into their languages, thus guaranteeing the accessibility of IPCC products.